 When I arrived back in Oxford I thought about what was on my doorstep.
 A city bursting with history and fascinating buildings, and plenty of Cotswold scenery, much of which I’d never thought to explore before.
 With a new taste for Asian cuisine, I’ve even found a few eateries that have been right under my nose for years but are brand new to me.

 5. Gain a sense of perspective

-Maybe last time you were away you partied the whole time and since have seen friends having a meaningful experience volunteering.
-Or maybe you moved from place to place every few days and think next time you’d like to establish more of an overseas base.
-Whether your downtime encourages you to do things differently next time or reassures you that your way’s the best way, being home is great for perspective.
+Maybe last time you were away you partied the whole time and missed more meaningful experiences.
+Why not consider volunteering next time?
+Or maybe you moved from place to place every few days.
+Next time you might consider establishing more of an overseas base.
+Whether your downtime encourages you to do things differently next time or reassures you that your way’s best, being home is great for perspective.

 7. Indulge in the foods you’ve missed

 Eating around Asia was divine (hello pho, pad Thai and ramen) but there were things I couldn’t get my hands on.
 Whether your vice is Marmite, Pinot Grigio, halloumi or avocado (the list goes on!), my favourite pastime at home is eating the contents of the fridge.
 You may as well enjoy it now as next time you hit the road it’ll be one big cheese-free zone…